This continues the Organomic Thesis.

 Systems Theories of Economy have taken many forms over the past 100 or so years – or about 1.5 lifetimes – with a definition loose enough to include the Keynesian and DSGE theories we’ve been criticizing.
 However, the algorithmic approach developed here as Organomics, with the foundational Tenets presented in Section VI, creates a uniquely workable framework for measuring – and specifically not measuring – Real Value, and not only limiting the role of money in our society, but thoroughly understanding both why and how we must do so, coming repeatedly to conclusions that directly contradict established theory, with the statistics, studies, math and logic to set it apart.
 By the time we finish Section X, we will have revealed tens of trillions of dollars as yet unrecognized by the gross combination of all prior economic theory.

-Democratic Socialism and MMT, civil engineering and RBE are all applicable to the Organomic approach, which provides the space for these ideas to not only coexist, but to enhance each other optimally for the first time.
+Democratic Socialism and MMT, civil engineering and RBE are all applicable to the Organomic approach, which provides the space for these ideas to not only coexist, but to enhance each other optimally.
 Unlike mainstream MMT theorists we view unnecessary employment and taxation as logistically counter to the science of sustainability.
-We respectfully expand as well on the RBE concept in our attempt to model the real economic body, which goes far beyond resource allocation.
+We respectfully expand as well on the RBE concept in our attempt to model the real economic body, which goes far beyond resource allotments.
 Yet we aim to be incorporated by progress-minded scientists, politicians and economists in these living fields and beyond.
 Should our contribution be, in the end, only so much more tilled ground for what is to come, at least it will then be fertile.

-We may be further specified as Scientific Algorithmic Social Organists, where necessary, but the basic organizational principles and organic models – the organs which subdivide our societal body no less – grant that this name applies better than any other to what we’re exploring.
-It is our driving motive to conceive of ever-simpler, ever-more-accurate flows by which society and individuals alike may thrive – functions intertwining like the musical instrument of our namesake, with its many pipes and keys.
-We aim to take economics further into the realm of applied social science, but to respect it in the end as inherently an instrument of art, and never an end unto itself.
-We will be flexible.
-As the meaning of that 6-letter word will change over time, it will remain our calling card, not defined by but at all times defining us: our only purpose is to thrive.
+We may be further specified as Scientific Social Economic Organists, where necessary, but the basic organizational principles and organic models – the organs which subdivide our societal body – grant that this name applies better than any other to what we’re exploring.
+It will remain our calling card, the science not defined by but at all times defining us: our only purpose is to thrive.

 We release ourselves from the mysticism of popular macroeconomics and its dense yet wholly insolvent math, the short-sighted and costly worship of money over wealth, and in accepting the broader reality of our experience with all its inherent subjectivity, we step out humbly without all of the answers yet in hand, confident only in our submission to science and the betterment of the Earth.